 The easternmost and second largest region of The Gambia, Basse is where you should head if you want a truly authentic taste of family-runy.
 It is not at all geared towards tourists but locals are usually happy to take visitors under their wing and show them around.

-Enjoy traditional food in one of the family run eateries and check out the vibrant crafts in the town’s market.
+Enjoy traditional food in one of the family run eateries and check out the vibrant craft markets in the town.
 Outside of the main town, lush landscapes run from your feet out to the horizon.

 How to travel to The Gambia

 EU citizens do not need a visa to enter The Gambia.
-US citizens will need a Gambia visa and can obtain one at the Gambian embassy.
+When planning vacations to Gambia, US citizens will need to obtain a Gambia visa at the Gambian embassy.

 There are buses and sept-places (seven-seater) taxis from Dakar, Senegal to Barra, The Gambia.
 From there, you will need to take a ferry to reach Banjul.
 This is the best option if you plan on arriving in The Gambia overland.

 You can also privately hire a boat to take you from Dakar into Banjul but this can be very expensive and time-consuming.

 Most international flights to Gambia will arrive at the Banjul International Airport, located in the capital.
 Many midrange and luxury hotels will offer a transfer service from the airport.